- Combined Decongestive Therapy

 Home exercises are tailored specifically for each individual and are monitored at each treatment.
 They are designed especially for you to help your posture, improve the mobility of your spine and joints, and stabilise and strengthen the muscles that support your bones.
 They are very important to encourage a full recovery and prevent relapses, thus reducing the amount of physiotherapy you may need.

 Pilates are very specific mind-body exercises which help develop a strong core – flat abdominals with a strong back and gluteals.
 These exercises help to create an evenly conditioned body and prevent sports injuries.
 Pilates teaches your body efficient patterns of motion.
 With Pilates you can exercise in a safe and challenged manner.
 One to one tuition is available.
+Classes are also available in studio/online

 The benefits of Pilates include: